alechume/CGI_KEEPV1/Documentation/KEEPTrainingInstallation.md

 7. You are now ready to begin [Installation From Scratch](#InstallFromScratch)

 ### <a id="InstallFromScratch">Installation From Scratch</a>
-1. Open your **command shell** and navigate to the inside of the **root** directory in your shell
+1. Open your **command shell** and navigate to the inside of the **root** directory
-2. Activate the virtual environment you created in order to start installing required packages
+2. Activate the virtual environment you created in order to start installing the required packages
-> Note: You will need to activate this virtual environment every time you want to work with this project, you can deactive the environment when finished with the `deactivate` command
+> Note: You will need to activate this virtual environment every time you want to work with this project, you can deactivate the environment when finished with the `deactivate` command
 ```
 .\KEEPTraining-env\Scripts\activate
 ```
-The output in your shell window should now be prefaced with the environment name in brackets:
+The output in your shell should now be prefaced with the environment name in brackets:
 ```
 (KEEPTraining-env) C:\Some\path>
 ```